wisdom-parts/ARC-raider/README.md

 Imagine there are only four kinds of ARC tasks in this world: shorten / lengthen the line toward right-else-up or left-else-down.
-Right-else-up the line's direction will be toward the right unless it is vertical, in which case upward.
+Right-else-up means the line's direction will be toward the right unless it is vertical, in which case upward.

 In this world, our ARC solver's job is pretty simple:
 * Recognize the line in a training input grid.
 (We only need a single example.)